Estimating Central, Peripheral, and Temporal Visual Contributions to Human Decision Making in Atari Games: Results

 \subsection{Human Action Prediction Accuracies}

 For game $g$ and model $m$, action prediction accuracy is defined as

 where $D_{g}^{\mathrm{val}}$ denotes the validation set size for game $g$, $a_i^{*}$ the demonstrated human action, and $\hat{a}_{i,m}=\arg\max_a p_m(a \mid x_i)$ the action predicted by model $m$.
 Accuracy therefore requires an exact match of the full discrete action class.
-For example, predicting \texttt{FIRE} when the demonstrated action is \texttt{UP+FIRE} counts as incorrect.
-Figure~\ref{fig:model_accuracies} summarizes per-game accuracies and median relative drops with respect to model A. All learned models A--F outperform the common-choice baseline on all 20 games.
+Action distributions are imbalanced (e.g., frequent \texttt{NOOP}), but all six models beat a majority-class common-choice baseline on every game, so effects are not trivial majority prediction.
+Figure~\ref{fig:model_accuracies} summarizes per-game accuracies and median relative drops with respect to model A.

 As stated in Sec.~\ref{subsec:architecture}, the architecture design aims that additional information sources yield better action prediction performance.
-To check this, we evaluate the following rule fulfilment across the 20 games, where $\mathrm{A}>\mathrm{B}$ means model A exhibits higher average prediction accuracy than model B:
+To check this, we evaluate the following rule fulfillment across the 20 games, where $\mathrm{A}>\mathrm{B}$ means model A exhibits higher average prediction accuracy than model B:

 We can see that these rules are overall well fulfilled, with mostly 0--3 outliers, except for 5 games where the addition of gaze information worsens prediction performance.
 This could be explained by model hyperparameters being the same for all games and not being adapted/optimized toward individual game complexities or varying dataset sizes.
 Overall, we consider these violations acceptable and include all trained models from all games in the numerical analysis.